fabulous-dev/Fabulous/DEVGUIDE.md

 .\build UpdateVersion
 ```

-FAKE will have updated `Directory.Build.props` and `template.json`.
+FAKE will have updated `Directory.Build.props`, `Fabulous.XamarinForms.nuspec` and `template.json`.
 Commit all changes.

 Create a branch named `release/X.Y.Z` (where X.Y.Z is the version number you want Fabulous to be)
 And start a pull request for this branch back to `master`.